fedorenchik/PlanetVim/docs/MENU_REVIEW.md

 Check preview close/resize/memory behavior and retain a simple default status line.
 Later GTK4/Pango printing can extend MD-21 after platform validation.

+Implemented an on-demand GTK image preview with an optional Python/Pillow decoder.
+Input is limited to 32 MiB and 16 million pixels; the decoder has a 384 MiB address-space limit and produces at most 1024×768 RGBA pixels.
+Closing cancels pending work; resize rebuilds one thumbnail.
+No decoder starts at login.
+Added completion borders/opacity, window-local cursor padding, and opt-in multiline/clickable status lines with restoration.
+Runtime feature checks gate `+image` plus the GTK renderer, `pumopt`, `scrolloffpad`, `statuslineopt`, and `statusline_click`; these were exercised on 9.2.0849, with guidance on 9.1.0000.
+`test_display_features.vim` checks options, popup visibility, resize and cleanup;
+`test_image_preview.py` rejects invalid/oversized images before pixel allocation.

 ## Implementation rules and recommended order

 1. **Repair and trust:** MD-01, then MD-02/03.
 Accurate labels, searchable actions